-Four 1620 Watt power supplies are used to provide the power for all serverboards.
-Each serverboard however, can be shut down independently of the others with the power button on its own control panel.
+Four 1280 Watt power supplies are used to provide the power for all serverboards.
+Each serverboard however, can be shut down independently of the other with the power button on its own control panel.

-SATA Drives
+SATA Backplane/Drives

-As a system, the FatTwin F618R2-FT supports the use of two (2) SATA HDD's serverboard trays per node for a total of sixteen (16) HDD drives in the system.
-These drives are hot-swappable.
-Consequently, RAID setup is limited to a two-drive scheme (RAID cannot be spread across all drives).
+As a system, the FatTwin F628R3-FT supports the use of sixteen (16) SATA drives.
+Each of the four backplanes in the system logically connects a set of four (4) hot-swap front mounted SATA drives to each node's backplane/serverboard.
+Consequently, RAID setup is limited to a four-drive scheme (RAID cannot be spread across all drives).
 See Chapter 6 for the logical hard drive and node configuration.